bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 ### Handle the network request

 In order to register you have to generate `BNRegisterCCParams` described in the section above.
-When you have your params see code example below:
+When you have your params see code example

 ```objective_c
 [[BNPaymentHandler sharedInstance] registerCreditCard:params completion:^(BNAuthorizedCreditCard *card, NSError *error) {